NZAA - Auckland

 International SIDs are straight-forward, in that all of them have a shallow climb gradient, suitable for most aircraft types.
 The Controller shall issue the SID that is suggested by their Controller Client.

 For Domestic aircraft that are departing to the North or Northeast, the Controller shall issue the SID that is suggested by the Controller Client.
-If the aircraft is departing to the South, the following rules shall be applied:
+If the aircraft is departing to the East or South, the following rules shall be applied:

 Runway | Procedure | Allowed A/C Categories | Is divergent? | Notes |